jenkinsci/azure-batch-parallel-plugin/README.md

 1. **Batch Account**: Choose one Azure Batch account from the accounts configured in Global configuration
 2. **Storage Account**: Choose one Azure Storage account from the accounts configured in Global configuration
 3. **Parallel Test Project Config File**: Specify the absolute path or relative path to the Jenkins WORKSPACE on the Jenkins server.
 The Jenkins server will load VM, resource, and test configurations from this config file.
-You can review the [project config file schema](https://github.com/jenkinsci/azure-batch-parallel-plugin/blob/master/src/configs/schemas/ProjectConfigSchema.json) and see a [sample project config](https://github.com/azurebatch/azure-mobile-apps-net-server/blob/master/batchtest/SampleProjectSettings.json) for the `azure-mobile-apps-net-server` tests.
+You can review the [project config file schema](https://github.com/jenkinsci/azure-batch-parallel-plugin/blob/master/src/configs/schemas/ProjectConfigSchema.json) and see a few sample project configs below.
+For more information about PaaS (CloudServiceConfiguration) and IaaS (VirtualMachineConfiguration) pools, see [Batch Pool](http://aka.ms/batchpool).
+    - [sample PaaS Windows project config](https://github.com/azurebatch/azure-mobile-apps-net-server/blob/master/batchtest/SamplePaasWindowsProjectSettings.json) for the `azure-mobile-apps-net-server` tests running with PaaS Windows
+    - [sample IaaS Windows project config](https://github.com/azurebatch/azure-mobile-apps-net-server/blob/master/batchtest/SampleIaasWindowsProjectSettings.json) for the `azure-mobile-apps-net-server` tests running with IaaS Windows
+    - [sample Ubuntu project config](https://github.com/azurebatch/simpleJUnitTests/blob/master/batchtest/SampleIaasLinuxUbuntuProjectSettings.json) for the `simpleJUnit` tests running with Ubuntu
+    - [sample Centos project config](https://github.com/azurebatch/simpleJUnitTests/blob/master/batchtest/SampleIaasLinuxCentosProjectSettings.json) for the `simpleJUnit` tests running with CentOS
 4. **Parallel Test Split Config File**: Specify the absolute path or relative path to the Jenkins WORKSPACE on the Jenkins server.
-The Jenkins server will load task split configurations from this config file.
-You can review the [task split config file schema](https://github.com/jenkinsci/azure-batch-parallel-plugin/blob/master/src/configs/schemas/TestSplitConfigSchema.json) and see a [sample task split config](https://github.com/azurebatch/azure-mobile-apps-net-server/blob/master/batchtest/SampleSplitterConfig.json) for the `azure-mobile-apps-net-server` tests.
+The Jenkins server will load test split configurations from this config file.
+You can review the [test split config file schema](https://github.com/jenkinsci/azure-batch-parallel-plugin/blob/master/src/configs/schemas/TestSplitConfigSchema.json) and see a few sample test split configs:
+    - [sample Windows test split config](https://github.com/azurebatch/azure-mobile-apps-net-server/blob/master/batchtest/SampleSplitterConfig.json) for the `azure-mobile-apps-net-server` tests running on Windows
+    - [sample Linux test split config](https://github.com/azurebatch/simpleJUnitTests/blob/master/batchtest/SampleLinuxSplitterConfig.json) for the `simpleJUnit` tests running on Linux
 5. **Enable VM Utilization Profiler**: Check this option if you want to enable the VM Utilization Profiler to help fine tune the VM and test split configuration.

 # How this plugin works